weavedb/zkjson/README.md

 ```
 It's 144 integers, or 182 digits.
 The original JSON was 66 character long when JSON.stringified, so it's not too bad considering integer vs character (let's say one ascii char takes up 3 digits and one unicode char takes up 7 digits).
 And zk circuits and Solidity cannot handle just stringified JSONs anyway.
 But it gets better.

 When passed to a circuit, all digits will be concatenated into one integer.
-[Circom](https://docs.circom.io/circom-language/basic-operators/) by default uses modulo with
+[Circom](https://docs.circom.io/circom-language/basic-operators/) by default uses a modulo with

 `21888242871839275222246405745257275088548364400416034343698204186575808495617` (77  digits)